mariahncornelio/British-Airways-Data-Science-Job-Simulation/README.md

 This repository contains my completed work for the **British Airways Data Science Job Simulation on Forage (January 2026)**.
 The simulation focuses on how data science supports British Airways’ operational planning and customer decision-making.
 Due to data usage and copyright restrictions, the original CSV datasets provided through Forage are **not included**.
 This repository contains the notebook workflows and analytical approaches used to complete each task.

 ## Project Structure
-- `BATask1_MNC.ipynb` and `Lounge Eligibility Lookup - Task 1 BA_MNC`: Operational modeling to estimate lounge demand at Heathrow Terminal 3.
+- `BATask1_MNC.ipynb` and `Lounge Eligibility Lookup - Task 1 BA_MNC.xlsx`: Operational modeling to estimate lounge demand at Heathrow Terminal 3.

 - `BATask2_MNC.ipynb` and `BA_Task2PowerPoint_MNC.pptx`: Predictive modeling to identify factors influencing customer booking behavior.